srishtiprasadmanit12/API-Gateway-Project/README.md

   "token": "your-jwt-token"
 }
 ```
+### Authentication
+Both the user and product routes are protected by an authentication middleware that requires a valid JWT token in the Authorization header.

+Example Request with Authorization Header

+To fetch product-service
+`curl -X GET "http://localhost:3000/product/list" -H "Authorization: Bearer your-jwt-token"`

+To fetch user-service
+``curl -X GET "http://localhost:3000/user/profile" -H "Authorization: Bearer your-jwt-token"``

 ### Error Handling
 The project includes centralized error handling middleware to catch and process both operational and programmatic errors.